 Around 2011, national petanque federations started to adopt the use of colored penalty cards.
 Australia and New Zealand began using them, and they were used about the same time in the FIPJP world championships.
-In 2014, a meeting of international umpires voted to include them in the FIPJP rules, so they almost certainly will be in the next version of the FIPJP rules.
+In 2014, a meeting of international umpires voted to include them in the FIPJP rules; they first appeared in Article 35 of the 2016 version of the FIPJP rules.

 The colored cards are called “penalty cards” or “signal cards”.
 Different colors mean different things, depending on the sport in which they are being used.
-In petanque, the six penalties in Article 34 are indicated by a scheme of three colors (yellow, orange, red).
+In petanque, the four penalties in Article 35 are indicated by a scheme of three colors (yellow, orange, red).
 The mapping is a bit rough, but basically—

 yellow :: a warning orange :: disqualification of one or more boules red :: disqualification of one or more players